 High school students may choose between the quarter and semester credit system.
 Some institutions offer both systems, and students need to plan their high school schedule according to the system currently in use by a college they are considering.
 For example, Brigham Young University uses the quarter system; it requires 30 hours of credit for graduation.

 Many colleges on the West Coast require applicants to submit test scores as well as a personal essay.

-Applicants need to consider more than just the college’s reputation when selecting a school; they must also look at its facilities, academic programs, size, location, cost of attendance, and financial aid programs.
+When choosing a school, applicants must evaluate more than just the institution’s prestige; they should also assess its infrastructure, academic offerings, scale, geographical setting, tuition expenses, and available financial assistance programs.
 Some colleges have early-decision plans to which applicants can apply if they are sure that that college is the one for them.

-Applicants may send in more than one application with the same school listed as their first and second choice, but some institutions will only accept the first application submitted free of charge.
+Though it’s possible to submit multiple applications listing the same school as both the first and second preference, some colleges may only accept the initial application without additional charges.
 Colleges vary on the number of credit hours required for a diploma.

 Applicants may choose between a semester or quarter system; some colleges have both systems in place, and students should plan their high school schedule accordingly to ensure that they apply to colleges using the same system.